Sam Smith: 2012–2016: In the Lonely Hour

-2014–2016: In the Lonely Hour and international success

 The second single from Smith's debut album, titled "Money on My Mind", was released on 16 February 2014.
 It was announced on 16 December that Smith's debut studio album, titled In the Lonely Hour, would be released on 26 May 2014 through Capitol Records.
 Smith described the album as "all about unrequited love" stemming from personal experience, having never been loved back by any previous love interests.
 The album reached number one in the UK Albums Chart and number two on the Billboard 200, and by 5 November it had become the second biggest selling album of 2014 in the US behind only 1989 by Taylor Swift.
 In January 2015, In the Lonely Hour was named the second best selling album of 2014 in the UK, behind x by Ed Sheeran.

 A live version of album track "I've Told You Now", performed at St Pancras Old Church, was made available as a free download as part of an Amazon.com promotion on 27 December 2013.
 The album track "Make It To Me", co-written by Howard of Disclosure and Jimmy Napes, was made available as a free download as part of an iTunes Store promotion on 13 January 2014.
 Smith went on their debut American headlining tour in the second quarter of 2014, with a setlist of primarily new material.
 On 20 January 2014, Smith made their American television debut performing "Latch" with Disclosure on Late Night with Jimmy Fallon.
 Smith also performed on Saturday Night Live on 29 March 2014, performing the gospel-tinged "Stay with Me" and an acoustic version of "Lay Me Down".
 "Stay with Me" reached number one on the UK Singles Chart and number two on the US Billboard Hot 100.
 The fourth single from the album, "I'm Not the Only One", reached number three in the UK and number five in the US.

-In June 2014, Smith first appeared on the cover of The Fader in its 92nd issue.
-In August 2014, their single "Stay with Me" was named Variance Magazine's Song of Summer.
 Smith performed "Stay With Me" live at the 2014 MTV Video Music Awards on 24 August at The Forum in Inglewood, California.
 On 15 November 2014, they joined the charity group Band Aid 30 along with other British and Irish pop acts, recording the latest version of the track "Do They Know It's Christmas?" at Sarm West Studios in Notting Hill, London, to raise money for the 2014 Ebola crisis in Western Africa.